Block tariff

 Most households should be able to save money with a controlled load tariff.
 While the exact amount of savings varies, it’s unlikely that a controlled load will leave you worse off.

-That said, if your controlled load tariff includes a supply charge, you might end up spending more than is necessary if your home is often left empty, or the controlled load appliances aren’t used.
+That said, if your controlled load tariff includes a supply charge, you might end up spending more than is necessary if your home is often left empty, or your controlled load appliances aren’t being used.
 This is because supply charges apply regardless of whether any electricity is consumed.

 Compare Electricity Providers